BartekSkr/star-wars-characters/README.md

 ## TO DO!!!

-- theme change (App.tsx, Navbar.tsx)
-- add transitions after changing theme
+- add underline or something like that to navbar tabs in light theme
+- icon size in buttons
+- Favorites.tsx

 ### About